cebidhem/git-worktree-cli/README.md

 ## Troubleshooting

 ### "Not a git repository" error
-Make sure you're running `ezl` from within a Git repository.
+Make sure you're running `wt` from within a Git repository.

 ### IDE not launching
 Ensure the IDE executable is in your PATH: